-Many firms have been reliant on tech in recent years.
+Many firms have been reliant on new tech employees in recent years.
 Remote working has become more popular, and software developers have been needed to help sustain everything.

-Still, hiring these talented individuals isn’t easy.
+Still, hiring these talented software devs is not always easy.
 After all, software developers are in high demand, causing an air of desperation to spread among employers.
 The media has dubbed these workers as having the power in any recruitment drive, often having many job offers to choose from.

 Even novice software developers are useful, as you can upskill them on the job and build a more loyal workforce of skilled professionals.
 However, once you’ve gone through all the trouble of recruiting these workers, you then need to make sure they stay happy.
 Otherwise, they will move on, and all your hard work in fostering their talent will be undone.